 Fishtown Creates a Field of Flowers

-When the students finished up, they sang a few more songs with Mr. Lee, the music teacher.
-While the students were singing, I glued down all of their hands they traced the week prior.
-I wanted to show that all of the students had a hand in making the project, but also because those blue cut-out hands related to an earlier project I did with them where they came up with a story for an ancient glass blue hand artifact.
+When the students finished up, they sang songs with Mr. Lee, the music teacher.
+While the students were singing, I glued down the hands that they traced the week prior, showing that the students all had a “hand” in this project.